HGustavs/LenaSYS/DuggaSys/microservices/monolithic-to-microservices.md

 ***
 ## Creation of retriveInformation_ms:
 **Disclaimer:** This method is flawed, better methods exist.
 This was created on last day before end of course.
-This guide will use courseedservice as example, you will need to change things according to what is needed in your file
+This guide will use courseedservice as example, you will need to change things according to what is needed in your file.
+Creating this file is best to test in the monolithic system by commenting out the old retrive information code and implement function from done above.

 ### Step 1:
 Create a retrieve(servicename)_ms.php in your service name folder